primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 as a :term:`transaction`, which has a single point of completion known as a :term:`commit`.
 A transation is committed once all the operations within it have completed successfully.
-If any of the operations fail, the transaction can instead be reverted using a :term:`rollback`, which reverses all the steps that have proceeded within the transaction.
+If any of the operations fail, the transaction can instead be reverted using a :term:`rollback`, which reverses all the steps that have proceeded within the transaction, leaving the state of the database unchanged relative to before the transaction began.
 Atomicity refers to the fact that all of these steps proceed or fail as a single unit; it's not possible for some of the steps to succeed without all of them succeeding.

+.. _consistency:

 Consistency
 -----------

-:term:`Consistency` generally refers to the concept of :term:`constraints`, which are typically schema-level constructs that establish rules for what kind of data can be placed into a table.
+:term:`Consistency` encompasses the ability of the database to ensure that the database always remain in a valid state after a transaction completes successfully.
+Key elements used to provide consistency are :term:`constraints`, :term:`cascades`, and :term:`triggers`.

+Data constraints are the most common system used to define consistency, which establish rules that are checked against changes in data as those data changes are invoked against the database.
 Typical constraints include:

     * NOT NULL constraint - value in a column may never be NULL, or non-present.